-- (a) Large, Complex Construction Cases shall be heard and determined by either one or three arbitrators, as may be agreed upon by the parties.
-If the parties are unable to agree, three arbitrators shall hear the case. - (b) The parties are encouraged to agree upon a method for selection of the arbitrator(s).
+- (a) Large, Complex Construction Cases (LCC) shall be heard and determined by either one or three arbitrators, as may be agreed upon by the parties.
+With the exception in paragraph (b) below, if the parties do not agree upon the number of arbitrators and a claim or counterclaim involves at least \$3.000,000, then three arbitrators shall hear and determine the case; otherwise, one arbitrator shall hear and determine the case - (b) The parties are encouraged to agree upon a method for selection of the arbitrator(s).
 The AAA shall appoint arbitrator(s) by the method agreed upon by the parties. - (c) If the parties are unable to agree on a method of appointment, the AAA shall appoint the arbitrators from the Large, Complex Construction Case Panel, in the manner provided in the Regular Construction Industry Arbitration Rules.
 The AAA shall determine the number of names on the list(s). - (d) Absent agreement of the parties, the arbitrator shall not have served as the mediator in the mediation phase of the instant proceeding.